CGAL/cgal-web/_posts/2025-06-13-autorefine-and-snap.md

 ---
 layout: post
-title: "New in CGAL: Resolving Self-Intersections in a Surface Mesh, Now with Snap Rounding"
+title: "New in CGAL: Fixing Self-Intersections in Triangle Soups using Snap Rounding"
 description: ""
 category:
 tags: [""]